 And here is how it probably looked like:

 Inside the Palace Of Agrippa II, you can find the remains of an old Synagogue.

 The purple trail will lead you back to the Banias springs, and just as you pass the entry gate, you will see excavation area B to your left.

-In the excavation area B (marked as #17), you can see remains of a Byzantine church.
+In excavation area B (marked as #17), you can see the remains of a Byzantine church.

 And now, let’s drive to the waterfall parking.
 You can enter the site with the same ticket (that you already purchased at the Springs entrance).
-If you want to see the waterfall, you can do either the red trail or go straight down to the waterfall.
+If you want to see the waterfall, you can either hike the red trail or go straight down to the waterfall.
 If you go directly to the waterfall, then it will take approximately 20 minutes to reach it.

 We arrived early and were among the first visitors.
 Probably because of that, we saw rock badgers.

 As you enter the waterfall gate and go straight for five minutes, you will reach the first viewpoint.
 On top of the mountain in the center, you can see Nimrod Fortress.

 And on this viewpoint, you can select the trail.
 We choose the suspended path.